Course Title: Introduction to Embedded Systems

 This course provides an introduction to Embedded Systems.

-Through the use of simulation software, real devices interfaced to a PC and with embedded systems, you will develop competence in microprocessor based digital system design and interfacing.
+Through the use of simulation software and hardware interfaced to a physical embedded system, you will develop competence in microprocessor-based digital system design.

 This course lays the foundation for later year Computer Systems Engineering subjects and is an essential prerequisite for Embedded System Design and Implementation (EEET2096).